Tag Archive for: pool opening

 It makes pool opening easier

-Since closing the pool maintains hygienic conditions, you won’t need to do anything to get it ready for swimming again.
+Since closing the pool maintains hygienic conditions, you won’t need to do as much to get the pool opened again.
+A clean and balanced pool is essential to an easy pool opening.

 This helps maintain the purity of the pool water